 Who Was Sarah Rector?

-Rector became the wealthiest black girl in the nation at the age of 11.
+Rector became the wealthiest black girl in the nation at 11.
 This gave her international attention, especially when The Kansas City Star publicized it in 1913.
-Since then, her life has been filled with a lot of public speculation and financial maneuvering.
+Since then, her life has been filled with much public speculation and financial maneuvering.

 Her Early Life

 Sarah Rector was born on March 3, 1902, to Joseph and Rose Rector in a two-room cabin near Twine, located on a Muscogee Creek Indian portion of land in Oklahoma.
-She had five siblings and they all went to school in Taft, an all-black town closer than Twine.
+She had five siblings who all attended school in Taft, an all-black town closer than Twine.

-Her parents were both descendants of African people enslaved and owned by the Muscogee Creek Nation Creek Indians before the Civil War.
+Her parents were descendants of Africans enslaved and owned by the Muscogee Creek Nation Creek Indians before the Civil War.
 They were therefore listed as freedmen on the Dawes Rolls, which later gave them an entitlement to portions of land signed under the Treaty of 1866.